Introduction

 -

-1. Which of the Macao SAR residents can enjoy the Hong Kong e-Channel service to enter and exit Hong Kong?
+1. Which of the Macao SAR residents can use the Hong Kong e-Channel service to enter and exit Hong Kong?

-Answer: Eligible Macao SAR Permanent Resident Identity Card holders, aged 11 or above, may lodge a prior enrolment application for using the Hong Kong e-Channels for immigration clearance with their valid Macao SAR Permanent Resident Identity Card.
+Answer: Eligible Macao SAR Permanent Resident Identity Card holders, aged 7 or above, may enrol for the Hong Kong e-Channel service for immigration clearance with their valid Macao SAR Permanent Resident Identity Card.

-Whereas for Macao SAR non-permanent residents, aged 11 or above, who hold a Macao SAR Non-Permanent Resident Identity Card and a “Visit Permit for Residents of Macao SAR to Hong Kong SAR”, both with validity of not less than one month, should complete a prior enrolment in Hong Kong before they can enter and exit Hong Kong via e-Channels with their valid and enrolled “Visit Permit for Residents of Macao SAR to Hong Kong SAR”. -
+Whereas for Macao SAR non-permanent residents, aged 11 or above, who hold a Macao SAR Non-Permanent Resident Identity Card and a “Visit Permit for Residents of Macao SAR to Hong Kong SAR”, both with validity of not less than one month, should complete the enrolment in Hong Kong before they can use the e-Channel service to enter and exit Hong Kong with their valid and enrolled “Visit Permit for Residents of Macao SAR to Hong Kong SAR”. -

 Answer: -Enrolment in Macao

-For locations of the self-service document application kiosks, please visit themed page of the 24-hour Government Self-Service Centres.
+For locations of the self-service document application kiosks, please visit dedicated website of the 24-hour Government Self-Service Centres.

-For tutorial video on the self-service prior enrolment, please visit the tutorial video.
+For tutorial video on the self-service enrolment, please visit the tutorial video.

 -Enrolment in Hong Kong

 Eligible Macao SAR permanent residents, aged 18 or above, may enrol at the e-Channel Enrolment Offices in Hong Kong.
-Applicants can enter and exit Hong Kong via e-Channels in around 3 hours after successful enrolment.
+Applicants can use the e-Channel service to enter and exit Hong Kong in approximately 3 hours after successful enrolment.

 For enrolment formalities of the Hong Kong e-Channel service, please visit Hong Kong Immigration Department’s website.